As urban millennials and self-proclaimed nature geeks, we look for brands that reflect who we are. Where we’ve been. What we care about.

 Tying language to action allows Patagonia to truly own their position as an advocate for our planet.
 Whether you’re an adventurer or not, the approach resonates – because it’s real.

-Brands win customer loyalty when messaging and experience work together seamlessly.
+Brands win customer loyalty when their messaging—their brand storytelling—and experience work together seamlessly.
 One without the other is either an empty promise or a missed opportunity.
 Everlane and The New York Times remind us that it’s not enough to have a call-to-action.
 That action has to deliver on the story you’re sharing.

 With a two-pronged approach, Patagonia both talks the talk and walks the walk.
 We applaud them for their sustained commitment to sustainability that resonates with their customers.